chepkok3/Tech-Forum/README.md

 # 📖 [Tech Forum Page] <a name="about-project"></a>

-- **[Tech Forum Page]** is a capstone based project that is aimed enabling individual development of web pages.
+- **[Tech Forum Page]** is a capstone based project that is aimed at enabling individual development of web pages.
 It is a personalized online website that allows me to have something unique in my portfolio to share with potential employers during job searching.

 ## 🛠 Built With